 Today at 77 years of age I am in the best shape of my life.
-I am in the gym 5 days a week, I’m on my way to earning my Black Belt in Taekwondo.
-I have a thriving medical practice in Charleston, West Virginia and I have authored three books, The Life Plan, Mastering the Life Plan, and The Life Plan Diet.
+I am in the gym 5 days a week.
+I have a thriving practice in Charleston, West Virginia and I have authored three books: The Life Plan, Mastering the Life Plan and The Life Plan Diet.
 At the end of 2012 Men’s Fitness Magazine selected me and 24 others as the top 25 fittest men of the year.
 The other 24 honorees were men in their 20’s and 30’s and most were professional athletes or actors.
 The program works, I am living my dream, and there is no end in sight.
 It just keeps getting better.

 It would have never happened if I had not made the decision to live a healthier life.
 While your life may not take the same path as mine, it most certainly can be more productive, happier, and healthier for longer if you start taking care of it now.
 It is never too late, nor to early, to start living a healthy and fit lifestyle.